Underwater Waterproof Camera Review

 Top Ten Reviews seeks, whenever possible, to evaluate all products and services in hands-on tests that simulate the experiences of a typical consumer.
 We obtained the cameras in our comparison both through loans from the companies and through retail purchases.
 The manufacturers had no input or influence over our test methodology, nor was the methodology provided to any of them in more detail than is available through reading our reviews.
 Results of our evaluations were not provided to the companies in advance of publication.

-What Else Is Important in Selecting a Waterproof Camera?
+What Else Is Important in Selecting an Underwater Waterproof Camera?

 Like most modern digital cameras, waterproof cameras have a wide range of available options and features.
 Adjustments for the image quality, exposure and shutter speed are within the menus.
 Many cameras come with picture effects to add an artistic touch.
 However, the most important additional feature is the ability to shoot video.
 Most of the cameras on our lineup shoot 1080p.
 A camera that films in 1080p will have the best pixel ratio and therefore the clearest image, while the lower pixel ratios of 720p and standard definition reduce the image quality of the video.
 Finally, new features in these cameras include Wi-Fi connectivity and GPS tagging.